melisgl/autoload/README.md

     - `ARGLIST` will be installed as the stub's arglist if specified and it's supported on the platform (currently only SBCL).
-If `ARGLIST` is a string, then the effective value of `ARGLIST` is then read from it.
+If `ARGLIST` is a string, the effective value of `ARGLIST` is read from it.
 If the read fails, an [`AUTOLOAD-WARNING`][da95] is signalled and processing continues as if `ARGLIST` had not been provided.

         Arglists are for interactive purposes only.
 For example, they are shown by [SLIME autodoc][d78c] and returned by `DREF:ARGLIST`.